York Business School

 At University of Hull I was the Associate Principal for Scarborough Campus, as well as the Employability Champion for Hull University Business School.
 I was the faculty lead on Research Ethics whilst employed by Coventry University.

 I specialise in people management i.e. Human Resource Management and Organisational Behaviour modules, I also teach research methods and supervise dissertations.
-I am the PG dissertation co-ordinator.
+I am the UG and PG dissertation co-ordinator.

 My previous teaching has included modules in employability, ethics, leadership and innovation.
 I have taught students from foundation to executive MBA level, in the UK and on assignments overseas.